ofemiashiru/CI_MS1_ABL/README.md

 | Alerts on WAVE webaim highlighting the use of justified text| Changed body of each article to align left|

 ## Deployment

+Deployed using GitHub Pages using the following steps:
+1. Whilst in GitHub repository navigate to the Settings tab
+2. On the left hand menu select Pages
+3. Scroll to "Branch" tap none to show the different options and select "main"
+4. Click save and the site will be published.
+You will see "Your site is live at https://ofemiashiru.github.io/CI_MS1_ABL/"

+You can also fork the repository by:
+1. Navigating to the GitHub repository
+2. Click on "Fork" button in top right hand corner (Please note you must be signed in to Fork a repository)

+You can clone the repository by:
+1. Navigating to GitHub repository
+2. Locate the "Code" button above the file list and click it
+3. Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+4. Open Git Bash
+5. Change the current working directory to where you wish to clone the directory
+6. Type ```git clone``` and paste in the URL from the clipboard e.g ```$ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)```
+7. Press Enter to create your local clone in your chosen folder.